 When a traditional estate plan is created, it is typically focused on real estate, bank accounts, and other tangible assets and how they will be distributed in the event of a person’s death.
 This is because those who have worked hard their entire life saved wisely, and invested prudently almost always want to pass down their tangible wealth and assets to future generations.
 To ensure that a person’s property and possessions are distributed according to his or her wishes, a proper estate plan must be created and put in place while the person is still living.

-However, many people feel they have much more to pass along to friends and loved ones than merely items of monetary value.
+Many people feel they have much more to pass along to friends and loved ones than mere items of monetary value.
 Such individuals generally benefit from a legacy plan.

 Most people have formed philosophies, beliefs and values throughout the course of their life that ultimately contributed to their success.
 Therefore, a person may wish to pass these down to children, grandchildren, and other beneficiaries upon his or her death.
 Legacy plans were designed for this purpose.

 For instance, certain individuals have a desire to be remembered for their generosity.
 If this is the case, such a plan may include acts of charitable giving.
 A person who greatly values education may wish to set up a trust fund for the specific purpose of paying college tuition for worthy individuals.
 Others may hold the entrepreneurial spirit in high regard, in which case they may wish to include trust terms in the legacy plan that motivate a beneficiary to become an entrepreneur or a small business owner.

 Legacy planning may also include something referred to as an “ethical will.”
 The latter date back to biblical times, when many individuals shared spiritual and moral values as part of their legacy after death.

 Heirlooms and Mementos